compare Step Machine and Elliptical Trainer

-The elliptical trainer is incredibly popular, as is the step machine.
+The elliptical machine is incredibly popular, as is the step machine.
 Both provide excellent cardiovascular workouts.
-Here we compare the elliptical trainer and step machine to give you an easy overview and guide.
+Here we compare the elliptical trainer and step machine/ stepper/ StairMaster to give you an easy overview and guide.

 Calorie burning